JarneDirken/2023-DevOps_Project/README.md

 The initial steps involved crafting the overall layout and ensuring the functionality of the application.

 I diligently documented the entire process along with a brief demonstration, and the link to the GitHub repository is provided (in Dutch).
 Additionally, a concise demo is available at the conclusion of the readme file.

+You should be able to add data to the database and retrieve it.
+In my case the highscore of the best user.
+Also we needed to make a .exe file with GitHub Actions.

 ## 📚 What I Learned